 Did you know that Katowice is hosting over 30 different music festivals?
 The most famous ones include Rawa Blues Festival, Mayday Poland, OFF and Tauron.
 Katowice is also recognized across the country as a centre of comprehensive music education.
 It seats the Karol Szymanowski Music Academy, which founded the first Department of Jazz music in Poland.
 So if you are in the town – make sure you take a part in a music festival.

 Taking part in a music event or festival in a great thing to do in Katowice, especially if you are visiting in the summer.

 Another interesting festival to take part in - Industraida

 Industriada is the only event of this kind in Central and Eastern Europe.
 It is a festival promoting technical and industrial landmarks in Upper Silesia and it features over 40 unique facilities located in almost 30 towns across the Silesian region.

-In short, is it a rout spreading across the region with marked sites available for a visit.
-You can choose whichever ticks your fancy like old coal min, art gallery, traditional factory and mills or you can take a ride on traditional train historical train.
+In short, is it a route spreading across the region with marked sites available for a visit?
+You can choose whichever ticks your fancy like an old coal min, art gallery, traditional factory or mills or you can take a ride on a traditional train historical train.

 Head to Mariacka street for beer and a herring (but not only)

 It is now a student (and not only) hub offering some quirky and fun places to eat and drink.
-Funky bars offering a twist on traditional beer and ‘zakaska’ (traditional small bite accompanying vodka shot in old days) like herring, pickled cucumber or beef tartar.
+Funky bars offering a twist on traditional beer and ‘zakaska’ (traditional small bite accompanying vodka shot in the old days) like herring, pickled cucumber or beef tartar.
 Lively music bars with great wine on offer as well as a variety of restaurants.

 Enjoy local (and not so much) cuisine